TomWai821/TS_MERN_LMS/README.md

 <img src="Image/UILayout/Navigation-Admin.png" style="width:90%;"/><br>
 Image 1.3 - Navigation For Admin(Librarian)<br>

+#### Description:<br>
+- Guest users require an account to edit profile data or view records, and they just have permission to view book data<br>
+- Authenticated Users have permission to view book data from the internal database and external data from Google Books.
+Also, it could view suspended users in the suspend list, view profile, modify profile data, view records(loan book and favourite book) and use QR Code to loan book (on the right-hand side)<br>
+- Administrator (Librarian) can manage book, user, contact and book definition data.
+And the right-hand side function is the same as Authenticated User<br>

 ### 2. Main page (Book recommendation)
 <img src="Image/UILayout/MainPage-Guest.png" style="width:90%;"/><br>
-Image 2.1 - Navigation For User / Authenticated User (who does not have a loan book record)<br>
+Image 2.1 - Main Page For User / Authenticated User (who does not have a loan book record)<br>

 <img src="Image/UILayout/MainPage-AuthenticateUser.png" style="width:90%;"/><br>
-Image 2.2 - Navigation For Authenticated User (Include Librarian)<br>
+Image 2.2 - Main Page For Authenticated User (Include Librarian)<br>

+#### Description:<br>
+- Guest users and Authenticated Users who do not have a loan book record could see the most popular book and the newest published book on the main page<br>
+- Authenticated Users who have a loan book record could view recommended books from the backend system, just as with Guest users and Authenticated Users who do not have a loan book record<br>

 ### 3. Authenticate Pages
 <img src="Image/UILayout/RegisterCard.png" style="width:40%;"/><br>